microsoft/pxt-adafruit/docs/lessons/compass/challenges.md

 ### Challenge 1

-Instead of displaying `N` when the BBC micro:bit is pointing North, display a star to indicate the north star.
+Instead of displaying `N` when the @boardname@ is pointing North, display a star to indicate the north star.

 ```blocks
  let degrees = 0;